leminhtuan2015/Today-I-Learn/Note.md

   * **In reality, both ASP.NET MVC and ASP.NET Web Forms are tools with different strengths for different applications**

-* 2. Explain what LINQ is.
+* 4. Explain what LINQ is.

+  * Language-Integrated Query (LINQ) is the name for a set of technologies based on the integration of query capabilities directly into the C# language

+* 5. Diffrent between Structure and Class
+  * Structure: Value type
+  * Class: Reference type

 ------------------------------------------------------------------------------------------------------------